bnwebdev/mcp-boilerplate/README.md

 # START

-Clone this repo and replace mcp-boilerplate, APP_DESCRIPTION, USERNAME, LICENSE with needed values.
+Clone this repo and replace mcp-boilerplate, INTEGRATION, APP_DESCRIPTION, USERNAME, LICENSE with needed values.
 Remove .git and initialize your project.

 - [x] Create boilerplate pkg
 - [ ] Simplify start with npx